 Presenting Your Product Roadmap Vision to Different Audiences

-The way that you categorize and present your roadmap depends quite a bit on your audience.
+The way that you categorize and present your roadmap depends on quite a bit on your audience.
 For example, executives may think about the roadmap in terms of strategic objectives, while the engineering teams may want to view the roadmap by technologies or platforms.
 If you are presenting to sales executives you may need a high-level roadmap that is organized by themes rather than specific features.

 Because of this need for roadmap versatility, product managers understand the value in a dedicated roadmapping software that offers custom views that can be tailored for certain audiences.
 ProductPlan is proud to have recently introduced this feature.